cloudfoundry/app-autoscaler-release/src/acceptance/README.md

 * `keep_user_at_suite_end` (optional): If using an existing user (see above), set this to `true` unless you are okay having your existing user being deleted at the end.
 You can also set this to `true` when not using an existing user if you want to leave the temporary user around for debugging purposes after the test teardown.
 * `existing_user` (optional): Name of the existing user to use.
 * `existing_user_password` (optional): Password for the existing user to use.
-* `backend` (optional): Set to 'diego' or 'dea' to determine the backend used.
-If unspecified the default backend will be used.
 * `artifacts_directory` (optional): If set, `cf` CLI trace output from test runs will be captured in files and placed in this directory.
 [See below](#capturing-test-output) for more.
 * `default_timeout` (optional): Default time (in seconds) to wait for polling assertions that wait for asynchronous results.
 * `cf_push_timeout` (optional): Default time (in seconds) to wait for `cf push` commands to succeed.